Vickyogesh/quiz-platform/doc/exam.rst

    :statuscode 400: Parameters length mismatch.
       Lists has different numbers of elements.

+   :statuscode 400: Wrong number of answers.
+        There must be 40 answers.

    :statuscode 400: Invalid value.
       List element is not a number.

+   :statuscode 400: Exam is already passed.

+   :statuscode 400: Exam is expired.